-At Casacol we have the fortunate opportunity to have two very specialized and experienced in-house attorneys Juan Jose Giraldo and Mariana Goez who focus in very specific areas of legal practice:
+At Casacol we have the fortunate opportunity to have three very specialized and experienced in-house attorneys Juan Jose Giraldo, Mariana Goez and Valentina Jaramillo who focus in very specific areas of legal practice:

 1) Real estate transactions, title studies and closings